AlessandroMerlo/seminar-registation/README.md

 If you aren’t satisfied with the build tool and configuration choices, you can `eject` at any time.
 This command will remove the single build dependency from your project.

-Instead, it will copy all the configuration files and the transitive dependencies (webpack, Babel, ESLint, etc) right into your project so you have full control over them.
+Instead, it will copy all the configuration files and the transitive dependencies (Webpack, Babel, ESLint, etc) right into your project so you have full control over them.
 All of the commands except `eject` will still work, but they will point to the copied scripts so you can tweak them.
 At this point you’re on your own.

-You don’t have to ever use `eject`.
-The curated feature set is suitable for small and middle deployments, and you shouldn’t feel obligated to use this feature.
-However we understand that this tool wouldn’t be useful if you couldn’t customize it when you are ready for it.
+### `npm run test-jest`

+Runs the Jest test suite.

+### `npm run cypress:open`

+Opens the Cypress test runner.

+### `npm run cypress:run`

+Runs the Cypress tests.

+## Environment Variables

+Create a `.env` file in the root of your project if it does not exist.
+Add the following line to specify the port to use:

+`PORT=your_port_number`

+Replace `your_port_number` with the port number you want to use for the application.

+If the port is set differently, you will need to use a different link to view the app in the browser.

+## Dependencies

+- React
+- TypeScript
+- Cypress
+- Jest
+- ESLint

+## DevDependencies

+- @testing-library/dom
+- @testing-library/jest-dom
+- @testing-library/react
+- @types/cypress
+- @types/jest
+- @types/react
+- @types/react-dom
+- @types/react-transition-group
+- eslint
+- eslint-plugin-react
+- eslint-plugin-react-hooks
+- identity-obj-proxy
+- jest
+- jest-environment-jsdom
+- ts-jest
+- web-vitals

-## Learn More
+## License

-You can learn more in the [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started).

-To learn React, check out the [React documentation](https://reactjs.org/).
+This project is licensed under the MIT License.